 Best Resources for Section 1 Preparation

 Without a doubt, the best practice materials come directly from ACER.
 These questions are designed by the same people who write the GAMSAT exam, making them the most relevant.
-You can check them out here

 For additional practice, consider using Des O'Neil Papers, which are widely available online.
 Another excellent resource is ReadTheory, a free website that adjusts the difficulty of its reading comprehension questions based on your performance.
 ReadTheory can help you gradually improve your ability to understand and interpret different text types.